 The shutter speed is automatic and depends on the aperture you have selected.
 Over exposure will give you a blinking light in the viewfinder, so you can adjust the aperture.
 The top shutter speed is 1/500 sec,….little low, but normal on a P and S camera.
 Too little light will also produce a viewfinder blinking light.
 While the viewfinder is no Leica M6, it’s bright, clear and precise.
 Miles above most point and shoots.

 There are not multiple focus points.
 You just use the center point, hold shutter halfway, and recompose.
 A normal procedure for me.
 A green light appears in the viewfinder when focus is locked on.
 But the auto focus is so fast, I rarely even pay attention to it.

 The Contax T2 came in 4 colors,…Silver, Titanium Black, (below), Gold and Black.
 “Black” Black is the rarest.
 I’ve never actually seen one in person.

 By the way,…has everyone noticed the rising prices on analog equipment recently?
 Demand on film cameras is rising.
+If I were a stock broker, I’d be yelling,….BUY, BUY, BUY!
 Find Contax T2